-- (i) the adverse effects, including cumulatively, on the quality of groundwater, or water in lakes, rivers, artificial watercourses, modified watercourses, wetlands, tidal estuaries and salt marshes cannot be avoided or mitigated; or - (ii) existing water quality is already degraded to the point of being overallocated; or - (iii) water quality does not meet the Appendix E Water Quality Standards or bed sediments do not meet the Appendix C ANZECC sediment guidelines; and - (c) ensuring that, after the development of freshwater objectives under Freshwater Management Unit processes, applications to establish new, or further intensify existing, dairy farming of cows or intensive winter grazing activities: - (i) will generally not be granted where freshwater objectives are not being met; and - (ii) where freshwater objectives are being met, will generally not be granted unless the proposed activity (allowing for any offsetting effects) will maintain the overall quality of groundwater and water in lakes, rivers, artificial watercourses, modified watercourses, wetlands, tidal estuaries and salt marshes. - (a) ensuring that all farming activities: - (i) do not increase nitrogen, phosphorus, sediment or microbial contaminant discharges; and - (ii) minimise nitrogen, phosphorus, sediment or microbial contaminant discharges; and - (iii) reduce adverse effects on water quality where the farming activity occurs within the catchment of a waterbody identified in Schedule X; and - (b) ensuring that new, or further intensification of existing, dairy farming of cows, or any intensive winter grazing or pasture-based wintering activities33 are not located in close proximity to Regionally Significant Wetlands, Sensitive Water bodies identified in Appendix A, nohoanga listed in Appendix B, mātaitai reserves, taiāpure, estuaries or the coastal marine area; and - (c1) subject to (a) and (b) being achieved across the whole of the land holding, recognising that a limited proportion of intensive winter grazing or pasture-based wintering34 high risk pasture winter grazing is required on most land holdings to carry stock over winter; and - 2.(c) Requiring all farming activities, including existing activities, to: - (i) be undertaken in accordance with implement a Farm Environmental Management Plan, as set out in Appendix N; that: - (1) identifies whether the farming activity is occurring, or would occur, in a catchment of a waterbody identified in Schedule X; - (2) identifies and responds to contaminant loss risk, and the contaminant pathways (and variants) for the relevant Physiographic Zones; - (3) sets out how adverse effects on water quality from the discharge of contaminants from farming activities will be minimised or, where the farming activity is occurring in a catchment of a waterbody identified in Schedule X, reduced; - (4) is certified as meeting all relevant requirements of this Plan and any regulation under Part 9A of the RMA; and - (5) is independently audited and reported on; - (ii)(b) actively manage avoids where reasonably practicable, or otherwise minimises sediment run-off risk from farming and hill country development activities by identifying critical source areas and implementing actions and maintaining practices including setbacks from water bodies, sediment traps, riparian planting, limits on areas or duration of exposed soils and the prevention of stock entering the beds of surface water bodies; and
+- Avoid where reasonably practicable, or otherwise minimise any adverse environmental effects (including on the quality of water in lakes, rivers, artificial watercourses, modified watercourses, wetlands, tidal estuaries and salt marshes, and groundwater) from farming activities by: - (a) ensuring that all farming activities: - (i) do not increase nitrogen, phosphorus, sediment or microbial contaminant discharges; and - (ii) minimise nitrogen, phosphorus, sediment or microbial contaminant discharges; and - (iii) reduce adverse effects on water quality where the farming activity occurs within the catchment of a waterbody identified in Schedule X; and - (b) ensuring that new, or further intensification of existing, dairy farming of cows, or any intensive winter grazing or pasture-based wintering activities are not located in close proximity to Regionally Significant Wetlands, Sensitive Water bodies identified in Appendix A, nohoanga listed in Appendix B, mātaitai reserves, taiāpure, estuaries or the coastal marine area; and - (c1) subject to (a) and (b) being achieved across the whole of the land holding, recognising that a limited proportion of intensive winter grazing or pasture-based wintering is required on most land holdings to carry stock over winter; and - (c) Requiring all farming activities to: - (i) be undertaken in accordance with a Farm Environmental Management Plan that: - identifies whether the farming activity is occurring, or would occur, in a catchment of a waterbody identified in Schedule X; - (2) identifies and responds to contaminant loss risk, and the contaminant pathways (and variants) for the relevant Physiographic Zones; - (3) sets out how adverse effects on water quality from the discharge of contaminants from farming activities will be minimised or, where the farming activity is occurring in a catchment of a waterbody identified in Schedule X, reduced; - (4) is certified as meeting all relevant requirements of this Plan and any regulation under Part 9A of the RMA; and - (5) is independently audited and reported on; - (ii) avoids where reasonably practicable, or otherwise minimises sediment run-off risk from farming and hill country development activities by identifying critical source areas and implementing actions and maintaining practices including setbacks from water bodies, sediment traps, riparian planting, limits on areas or duration of exposed soils and the prevention of stock entering the beds of surface water bodies; and - (iii) avoids where reasonably practicable, otherwise minimises collected and diffuse run-off and leaching of nitrogen, phosphorus, microbial contaminants and sediment through the identification and management of critical source areas and the contaminant pathways identified for the relevant Physiographic Zones (and variants) within individual properties. - 2.
+When considering a resource consent application for farming activities, consideration should be given to the following matters: - (a) whether multiple farming activities (such as cultivation, riparian setbacks, and winter grazing) can be addressed in a single resource consent; and - (b) granting a consent duration of at least 5 years where doing so is consistent with Policy 40.